TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 ```

 Note that this is not an absolute protection as an attacker using a malicious application could easily bypass this check.
-Note also that having a `dupScanThreshold` value that depends on the location specificities (e.g., the expected duration during which a client is supposed to stay in a location) is not feasible since this piece of information is in the encrypted part of the QR code and is not accessible to the Cléa application.
+Note also that having a `dupScanThreshold` value that depends on the location specificities (e.g., the expected duration during which a client is supposed to stay in a location) is not feasible since this piece of information is in the encrypted part of the QR code and is not accessible to the CL\'EA application.

 **_Reliability of the t_qrScan timestamp:_**